Astro Bot PS5 review: One of the best games Sony has ever made

 Astro Bot is not punishing, but it’s not easy either.
 Plenty of stages require patience, awareness and a high degree of platforming skill, though resets are generous and failure doesn't cost anything other than your time.
 Completionists will have a great time with this one — there are so many secret passages and hidden bots to find, most of them cleverly tucked away and easily missed unless you’re actively looking for them.
 On the flipside, speedrunners should enjoy Astro Bot as well, since it offers planets of platforming challenges with incredibly responsive controls.

 There are 300 bots to find, and many are pulled from the wider world of gaming.
-Plenty of the branded bots originate outside of Sony’s stable, with big hitters from Capcom and Sega represented well — a few of them definitely made my partner yell in excitement, which was adorable in its own right.
-Some of the more memorable levels center on popular Sony franchises like God of War, with Astro wielding Kratos’ ax on one planet.
+Plenty of the branded bots originate outside of Sony’s stable, with big hitters from Capcom, Konami and Sega represented well — a few of them definitely made my partner yell in excitement, which was adorable in its own right.
+Some of the more memorable levels stem from popular Sony franchises like God of War, with Astro wielding Kratos’ ax on one planet.
 Team Asobi really mined Sony’s vaults, far beyond simple Crash Bandicoot callbacks, and into weird and wonderful games like LocoRoco and Vib-Ribbon.

 And now, allow me to really gush.
 Astro Bot is beautiful, and not just in a cartoony kind of way.
 Its landscapes are sharp and alive with interactive details, and it seems like every pixel has been polished to perfection.
 But it’s the game’s physics that energize everything — when Astro lands on top of a giant inflatable daisy, the material buckles under his little feet, indenting with each step and sway, and making the entire scene look utterly squeezable.